jolson88/CoreOS-GettingStarted/README.md

 # CoreOS-GettingStarted
-Sample Application for Pluralsight course on "Getting Started with CoreOS"
+Sample Application and Module demos for Pluralsight course on "Getting Started with CoreOS"